carfirst125/portfolio/collaborative_recommendation_system/README.md

 #### IMPORTANT NOTES

-1. The large customer input files
+1. The large number of customers

 When the amount of customer is small (<100.000), everything is normal.
 However, when the amount of customers is large, you might got the problem when processing by tremendous matrix process.
 The kdtree model might be over-memory.

-Solution:
+*Solution:*

       - increase the resource
       - find another algorithm to find the nearest neighbors
       - split large input files to smaller files (choose the suitable spliting method)